Top 30 C# Interview Questions and Answers

 Indexer has helped me to write more concise and readable code.

-Q15.
-What are managable codes in dot net?
+Q. What are manageable codes in .NET?

 Manageable codes in dot net are codes that are easy to understand, maintain, and debug.